bridgetownrb/bridgetown/bridgetown-website/src/_docs/frontend-assets.md

 ```

 The popular [TailwindCSS](https://tailwindcss.com) framework can be added to your project by following their [setup guide for PostCSS](https://tailwindcss.com/docs/installation#installing-tailwind-css-as-a-post-css-plugin).

-{% rendercontent "docs/note", title: "All the stylesheet's a stage…" %}
-By default, Bridgetown configures the postcss-preset-env **stage** to be **2**, but you maybe want to change it to **3** or even **4** for a more compact and performant stylesheet which the latest modern browsers can interpret.
-The lower the stage number, the more transformations/polyfills PostCSS will run in order to build a widely-compatible stylesheet.
-You can also determine which individual features to polyfill by adding the `features` option.
-[Read the postcss-preset-env documentation here](https://www.npmjs.com/package/postcss-preset-env#options) or [browse the list of features here](https://preset-env.cssdb.org/features).
-{% endrendercontent %}

 ## Linking to the Output Bundles